Wawa Welcome America Returns With Live, In-Person Events This Fourth Of July

 “July 4th is more than just a special day, it’s really ingrained in the fabric of Philadelphia,” Welcome America CEO Michael DelBene said.
 “We had a rough year, but to be back out this year and to be presenting these programs to our city, it just means the world to us.”

 But, there are some changes from prior celebrations.
-This year’s free concert with Bebe Rexha and Flo Rida has moved from the Ben Franklin Parkway to the Mann Center in Fairmount Park — with limited seating and tickets are required.READ MORE: Officials: 1 Dead Following Crash Involving Ambulance In Claymont, Delaware
+This year’s free concert with Bebe Rexha and Flo Rida has moved from the Ben Franklin Parkway to the Mann Center in Fairmount Park — with limited seating and tickets are required.READ MORE: New Jersey Team To Assist In Florida Condo Collapse Search

 “We’re making new tickets available every day,” DelBene said.
 “And they’ll be made available every day up to and including July 4th.”